SugarRuy/CVPR21_Transferred_Hash/README.md

 ## Prepare Enviroments

-Only supports CUDA.
+Needs a

-Basically you will at least need Python 3 and PyTorch 1.0+ to run this program.
+Basically you will need Python 3 at least and PyTorch 1.0+ to run this program.

 Suggest to install with conda.
-The yml file for virtual env will be available soon.

 ## Dataset
 ### ImageNet